bryanszendel/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+Document Object Model - it is a representation of the HTML elements on a webpage in the form of an object.

 2. What is an event?

+An event is any type of user interaction with the page.

 3. What is an event listener?

+An event listener is some kind of an action that is set on a particular element.
+The element is constantly 'listening' for the action to be done and in part will fire the code or function that was set within the event listener.

 4. Why would we convert a NodeList into an Array?

+We convert a NodeList into an array because the NodeList is only 'array-like' and isn't quite an array yet.
+Converting it to an array allows us access to more than just the forEach() method.

 5. What is a component?

+Components are reusable chunks of code that can be placed anywhere and will be functional.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product